 The way Scrabble on the board works is that you draw a letter in the center of the board and students take turns adding words to fit.
 I award one point per letter.
 Depending on the level, you can add bonus points (double) for every letter beyond a certain number.
 For example, each letter beyond the fifth is worth two points.

 #9: Word Association White Board Activity

-If you’re introducing a topic to your student, chances are they’re already seen it before, particularly if they are common ones like hobbies, jobs, sports, animals, weather, around the city, etc. A way that you can get students to activate their prior knowledge is to use word association.
+If you’re introducing a topic to your student, chances are that they’ve already seen it, particularly if they are common ones like hobbies, jobs, sports, animals, weather, around the city, etc. A way that you can get students to activate their prior knowledge is to use word association.